permas4edu/permas4edu/tools/README.md

 | wheel | | 0.44.0 |
 | xlsxwriter | 3.0.3 | 3.2.0 |

+### Log files from the installation

-Windows users may find a log file of the installation process in %AppData%\Local\Temp
+Windows users may find a log file of the installation process in %AppData%\Local\Temp Linux users will find a file ~/.INTESsetupLOG

 ### Miscellaneous